Amazon S3File Server Interface

 Can Amazon S3 solve the remote file access problem?

-The most common solution for hybrid employees who need remote file access is to set up VPN (Virtual Private Network) or RDP (Remote Desktop) so that employees who work from home can access file server network shares.
+AThe most common solution for hybrid employees who need remote file access is to set up VPN (Virtual Private Network) or RDP (Remote Desktop) so that employees who work from home can access file server network shares.
 If VPN or RDP works for you, that's all good and no big deal.
 However, if employees are not happy with VPN or RDP, the next solution is usually to migrate the file servers to SharePoint, which works for some, but not all, organizations.
-The most common issues with migrating to SharePoint are compliance issues, scalability issues with large data sets and legacy application support issues.
-If you either can not migrate to SharePoint or the migration fails, what do you try next?

 A leading sports tour organization produces and distributes videos about sports tournaments.
 They use Amazon S3 as a great data storage for its availability and durability.
 Originally, they used TntDrive to map a drive on Windows machines to Amazon S3 and used Adobe Creative Suite to edit the videos.
 After a while, however, they ran into problems because TntDrive is a client tool that provides direct access to Amazon S3 via a map drive, but does not provide Active Directory integration or file and folder level permissions like NTFS permissions.
 So you need a file server interface, which NFC Vault can provide.
 For example, the company uses OneLogin as a single sign-on solution, meaning that each employee logs into the OneLogin portal via a web browser.
-Within the web browser are application tiles representing Office 365, Sales Force, and other enterprise applications they can use.
-However, prior to the introduction of NFC Vault, an application tile for "Corporate File Server" was missing.
-With the NFC Vault/OneLogin integration, the "Corporate File Server" tile is displayed after employees log in to the OneLogin web portal and click through.
-They see their files and folders (with appropriate permission) and the files and folders are from Amazon S3.
-Also, employees log in to OneLogin on their desktops using SAML integration and then see a mapped drive representing their Amazon S3 bucket and can then use Adobe Creative Suite to edit files.
+Within the web browser are application tiles representing Office 365, Sales Force, and other enterprise applications they can use

 We offer a solution to these problems